Arko-Sengupta/Arko-Sengupta/readme.md

 I'm a B.Tech graduate in Computer Science and Engineering.
 I'm a seeker, learner, and implementer who believes in the value of smart work combined with hard work.
 I am a tech enthusiast with ambitions to achieve great things in the near future.
 I am a coder who sometimes goes out of his mind while coding to solve real-life problems based on his problem-solving skills.
 Apart from that, music is life.

-I am currently available for Machine Learning Problem Statements, AI Development, and Full Stack Web Development.
+I am currently available for Machine Learning Problem Statements and Artificial Intelligence (AI) Development.
 I am highly motivated by research work and will seize any opportunity that comes my way in the future.

 I love to explore new technologies and tools, and I'm eager to collaborate with a hard-working team to elevate the entire community to the next level.
 I am constantly searching for resources that enable me to learn exciting technologies and fuel my passion for programming.
 </br></br>